 Amy also sells several plant-based recipe e-books and meal plans at her Etsy store.

 Amy is proud to have served as a judge for the 2018 UpwaRD program for up-and-coming RDNs, a 2018 and a 2017 Unilever Agent of Change, and an April 2016 Today's Dietitian Magazine RD of the Day.
 Additionally, Amy is a member of the Greatist Expert Network.

-Amy shares her media knowledge by offering media coaching services to other health professionals and freelance writers.
+Amy shares her media knowledge by offering media coaching services to other RDNs, health professionals, and freelance writers.
 She also co-runs the Master the Media e-course, which teaches RDNs, health care and public health professionals how to get their names in the news.

 In addition to speaking on panels and presenting to companies, Amy serves as a consultant and spokesperson to food- and nutrition-focused brands and commodity boards—helping to create effective media messaging, conducting interviews, and developing recipes.

 To obtain her education in nutrition, Amy completed her Dietetic Internship at Utah State University and her Didactic Program in Dietetics at New York University.
 Becoming an RDN requires the completion of 1,200 supervised practice hours and the passing of the Commission on Dietetic Registration's dietetic registration exam.